freeCodeCamp/guide/pages/docs/certificates-guide/sift-through-text-with-regular-expressions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Sift through Text with Regular Expressions"
+title: "Sift through Text with Regular Expressions"
+parent: "certificates-guide"
 ---

 `Regular expressions` are used to find certain words or patterns inside of strings.